nick-graves/website/content/about.md

 ### Our Impact
 With our program, patients experience a swift transition from detection to diagnosis to treatment, often within a week.
 This rapid turnaround time significantly impacts patient outcomes and peace of mind.

-### Join Us in the Fight Against Lung Cancer
+### Learn More About Lung Care
 For more information on our lung cancer screenings and treatment options, visit [Avera.org](https://www.avera.org/).
-At Avera St. Luke’s, we are committed to providing the best care possible right here in our community.
+At Dakota Pulmonary, we are committed to providing the best care possible right here in our community.